View the Environmental Science and Policy Faculty.

 The environmental problems that threaten the planet on which our society depends are complex, requiring us to integrate insights across the disciplines.
-Because of the interdisciplinary nature of these problems, students pursuing careers in the environment need significant breadth of training in natural and social sciences and the humanities.
-At the same time, students need to have an area of expertise, and so should develop effective skills based on depth of training in a specific area.
-In light of the need for an appropriate balance between breadth and depth of training, the Environmental Science and Policy (ENSP) program has been designed as a secondary major and a minor, each to be pursued in conjunction with a primary major in another complementary subject field.
+Because of the interdisciplinary nature of these problems, students pursuing careers in the environment require significant breadth of training in the natural and social sciences and the humanities.
+At the same time, students must have an area of expertise, and so should develop effective skills based on depth of training in a specific area.
+In light of the need for an appropriate balance between breadth and depth of training, the Environmental Science and Policy (ENSP) program has been designed as a secondary major and a minor, each to be pursued in conjunction with a primary major in a complementary subject field.
 Every ENSP major/minor must major in another discipline.

 The Environmental Science and Policy major provides breadth in basic course work as well as familiarization with the specific scientific and social considerations related to a wide range of environmental issues.
 Participation in the program requires an initial consultation with the Director, and a formal declaration of major no later than the second semester of the junior year.
 Students pursuing a primary major in Biology, Chemistry, Geology, Physics, or other natural science field will normally have their secondary major designated as Environmental Science and they will receive the Bachelor of Science (B.S.) degree.
 Others--often students pursuing a primary major in Economics, Global Studies, Government, International Relations, Public Policy, or Sociology--will receive a Bachelor of Arts (B.A.) with an Environmental Policy designation.
 There are two slightly different programs for the B.A. and B.S. majors: the Science Track and the Policy Track.